 Biobank staff will access your medical records to collect information needed for research.
 To maximise the value of samples that we keep, we will maintain an electronic database with relevant details about you, such as the diagnosis (if any) and factors that may affect disease, such as lifestyle and family history.
 We may ask your medical care team for regular follow-up reports.
 This information will help us understand the meaning of our laboratory findings.
 We will hold the link between your medical data and research samples in strictest confidence.
 We will not give researchers information that could identify you.
-Although ORB will never share your personal information with researchers, if the treating doctor is also a researcher they may unavoidably be able to identify you.
-If this were to occur the clinician must agree not to share your identity with other researchers before ORB will allow any samples to be given to them.
 Individual patients are never identified when research results are published.
 We will be using information from your medical records in order to undertake this study.